pjagadeshkumar/ITMD566/README.md

-#Server code
+# Server code

-/* Java project done by Susmitha Mohan, Priyanka Jagadesh Kumar, Vaishali Pachisiya
+/* Java project done by Susmitha Mohan, Priyanka Jagadesh Kumar, Vaishali Pachisiya /*
- * This is Java Project that allows Multiple Clients to access a single Server
+* This is Java Project that allows Multiple Clients to access a single Server /*
 * This Server Class allows Multiple clients to request for Mathematical operations
  * And returns the result to the respective clients
  * It also returns the number of clients using the server if requested */

 import java.io.IOException;

 import java.net.Socket;
 import java.net.ServerSocket;
 import java.util.concurrent.ExecutorService;